jdholtz/auto-southwest-check-in/README.md

 file for your changes to be applied.

 ## Troubleshooting
 To troubleshoot a problem, run the script with the `--verbose` flag.
-This will print all debug messages to stderr.
+This will display debug messages so you can get a better overview of the problem.

-If you run into any issues, please file it via [GitHub Issues][5].
+If you run into any issues, please file it via [GitHub Issues][6].
 Please attach any relevant logs (found in `logs/auto-southwest-check-in.log`) to the issue.
 The logs should not have any personal information but check to make sure before attaching it.

-If you have any questions or discussion topics, start a [GitHub Discussion][6].
+If you have any questions or discussion topics, start a [GitHub Discussion][7].

 ## Contributing
 Contributions are always welcome.
 Please read [Contributing.md](CONTRIBUTING.md) if you are considering making contributions.